 What is the starting salary for an entry-level pharmacy technician?

 Certified pharmacy technicians can earn between $12 and $15 per hour.
 Most pharmacies also offer excellent benefits.

 Is certification necessary?

 All pharmacy technicians are now required to be certified in Illinois.
 This class prepares students for both certification exams: ExCPT and PTCB.

 What is the current job outlook for this profession?

-The U.S. Department of Labor estimates the current number of pharmacy technician jobs at approximately 275,000.
-By 2012, this number is expected to increase by as much as 35 percent due to the continued creation of new medications by pharmaceutical industries to treat all types of illness and disease.
+The U.S. Department of Labor estimated the current number of pharmacy technician jobs at approximately 355,300 in 2012.
+By 2022, this number is expected to increase by as much as 20 percent due to the continued creation of new medications by pharmaceutical industries to treat all types of illness and disease.
 In addition, mail-order pharmacy technician jobs are expected to increase as more people use this service offered through insurance companies as a less-expensive alternative for purchasing their medications.

 What are the requirements or prerequisites for this course?

 Students who are 18 years old, have graduated from high school or earned a GED, and have no prior drug convictions are eligible to take this course.
 High school level math skills and reading comprehension are also required.